Leftover Turkey Recipes to Get Excited About

 Yes, you can use those turkey leftovers for breakfast!
 The potatoes are buttery soft, the turkey is deliciously filling, and the cranberries add that perfectly balanced sweetness.
 And if you’d like, you can top the hash with a poached egg!

 Have more leftovers from Thanksgiving side dishes?
-It’s really easy to create salads, bowls, and casseroles from honey glazed carrots to green beans and mashed potatoes, these pre-cooked vegetables will make your throw-together meals a cinch.
+It’s really easy to create salads, bowls, and casseroles from honey glazed carrots to green beans and roasted Brussels sprouts.
+These pre-cooked vegetables will make your throw-together meals a cinch.

 Leftover Turkey Recipes To Get Excited About